 The interviewer will use questions that look for evidence of accountancy-related competencies.
 You will be asked to provide specific examples of when you have previously demonstrated the required competency.
 These are called behavioral interview questions.

-Select appropriate examples from your past experience and plan your answer using the following structure:
+Select appropriate examples from your past experience and plan your answer using the following STAR structure:

 Go through these accountant interview questions that explore the core competencies required for successful job performance.
 Use the answer guidelines to help you prepare your own excellent answers.